Curtis Yarvin: Dark Enlightenment

 Yarvin argues for a "neo-cameralist" philosophy based on Frederick the Great of Prussia's cameralism.
 In Yarvin's view, democratic governments are inefficient and wasteful and should be replaced with sovereign joint-stock corporations whose "shareholders" (large owners) elect an executive with total power, but who must serve at their pleasure.
 The executive, unencumbered by liberal-democratic procedures, could rule efficiently much like a CEO-monarch.
-Yarvin admires Chinese leader Deng Xiaoping for his pragmatic and market-oriented authoritarianism, and the city-state of Singapore as an example of a successful authoritarian regime.
+Yarvin admires Chinese leader Deng Xiaoping for his pragmatic and market-oriented authoritarianism.
+Yarvin also cites Dubai as a successful model of "gov-corp," where an absolute, profit-driven monarchy functions like a business to provide stability and high-quality services without democracy.
+Yarvin sees the city-state of Singapore as an example of a successful authoritarian regime.
 He sees the United States as soft on crime, dominated by economic and democratic delusions.
+He has described himself as a Jacobite.

 Yarvin supports authoritarianism on right-libertarian grounds, claiming that the division of political sovereignty expands the scope of the state, whereas strong governments with clear hierarchies remain minimal and narrowly focused.
 According to scholar Joshua Tait, "Moldbug imagines a radical libertarian utopia with maximum freedom in all things except politics."
 He has favored same-sex marriage, freedom of religion, and private use of drugs, and has written against race- or gender-based discriminatory laws, although, according to Tait, "he self-consciously proposed private welfare and prison reforms that resembled slavery".
 Tait described Yarvin's writing as ultimately contradictory, summarizing the contradictions in his views:

 He advocates hierarchy, yet deeply resents cultural elites.
 His political vision is futuristic and libertarian, yet expressed in the language of monarchy and reaction.
 He is irreligious and socially liberal on many issues but angrily anti-progressive.
 He presents himself as a thinker searching for truth but admits to lying to his readers, saturating his arguments with jokes and irony.
 These tensions indicate broader fissures among the online Right.